1) Do I need to ensure fasting of my pet, whom has a surgery tomorrow?

 Yes, it is recommended as prevention is better than treatment!

 7) Why does my dog scoot his bottom against the floor?

 This is may be an indication that anal glands are full/impacted and needs to be expressed.
 This service is available at Furiends Veterinary Clinic.

 1) What forms of payment do your clinic accept?

 2) Do you offer any instalment payment plans?

-Yes, only for DBS / POSB Credit Cards and for single transaction above S$500.00.
+Yes, interest-free instalment payment plans are available only for DBS / POSB Credit Cards with single transaction above S$500.00.